Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • Chocolaty flavor, Full body, intense aromas and a persistent aftertaste

-It is a more medium roast than some of the others on this list, so if you prefer your coffee on the darker side, it may be lighter than what you are used to.
+It is a medium roast rather than some of the others on this list, so if you prefer your coffee on the darker side, it may be lighter than what you are used to.

 The blend has a sweet, rich flavor, and the brand claims it has a very noticeable aftertaste.
 It is a good choice if you prefer an espresso that is not incredibly intense.